 Some over-the-counter medicines may make you feel better.
 These include decongestants, antihistamines, and pain medicines.
 Keep in mind that these products may be harmful, particularly for those with heart disease, high blood pressure, or other respiratory problems.
 Cough and cold medicines should not be given to children under age 4.

 There are antiviral medicines, as well.
-To treat and prevent both influenza A and B, there is zanamivir (Relenza), peramivir (Rapivab), and oseltamivir (Tamiflu).
+To treat and prevent both influenza A and B, there are baloxavir marboxil (Xofluza), oseltamivir (Tamiflu), peramivir (Rapivab), and zanamivir (Relenza).
 Zanamivir is inhaled like an asthma medication.
-Tamiflu is taken as a pill and Rapivab is given in one intravenous dose.
+Tamiflu and Xofluza are taken as pills and Rapivab is given in one intravenous dose.

 Secondary infections may also need to be treated.
 If you find that your symptoms aren't clearing up or seem to be worsening, you may have a secondary infection.
 The flu makes everyone more susceptible to other infections.
 See your doctor for appropriate diagnosis and treatment.